DaveLiddament/php-language-extensions/README.md

 ## MustUseResult

-Add #[MustUseResult] attribute that can be used on methods.
+A `#[MustUseResult]` attribute can be used on methods.
 This enforces the result from the method call must be used.

 E.g. if you have a class like this: